zoxile/zoxile/README.md

 - 🧠 Type safety where it adds real value
 - 🧪 Debuggable > clever
 - 📦 Modular systems over monoliths
-- 🚫 No unnecessary frameworks
+- 🚫 No unnecessary frameworks or complications
-- 🏠 Prefer in-house solutions when possible
 - ⏲️ Take your time with a project, don't ever rush it.

 ---